Code-Institute-Submissions/MS1-1/README.md

 *	The address section in the footer has an icon that is linked with the respective address in the google map.
 *	Below the address is the phone number and email address of the studio allowing the user to instantly contact the studio if they wish to.
 *	The media icons are linked to their respective site.
-*	All the links to an external site when clicked will open a new browser tab in consideration with the ease of navigation between the site for the user.
+*	All the links to an external site when clicked will open a new browser tab for the ease of navigation between the site for the user.
-*	Most of the images and icons on the page are screen-reader friendly to facilitate the ease of use for visually impaired people.
+*	Most of the images and icons on the page are screen-reader friendly.